Centroid Approximation with Multidimensional Approximate Agreement Protocols: Abstract

 \section{Abstract}

-In this paper, we present distributed fault-tolerant algorithms that approximate the centroid of a set of $n$ data points in $\mathbb{R}^d$.
-Our work falls into the broader area of approximate multidimensional Byzantine agreement.
-The standard approach used in multidimensional approximate agreement is to approximately agree on a vector inside the convex hull of all non-faulty vectors, aka the convex validity condition.
-However, we show that satisfying the convex validity condition can hinder the centroid approximation.
-Other approaches, such as minimum-diameter averaging (MDA), provide better centroid approximations but satisfy way looser validity condition.
+In this paper, we present distributed fault-tolerant algorithms that approximate the centroid (i.e., the average) of a set of $n$ data points in $\mathbb{R}^d$.
+Our work falls into the broader area of multidimensional Byzantine approximate agreement.
+We show that state-of-the-art algorithms, such as agreeing inside the convex hull of all non-faulty vectors, or minimum-diameter averaging (MDA), in the worst case either prevent us from agreeing on a vector close to the centroid (in terms of approximation quality), or allow Byzantine parties to influence the output considerably (in terms of validity).

-To find better convergence strategies for the algorithms, we propose a novel concept of defining an approximation ratio of the centroid in the presence of \byzadj adversaries.
-We show that the standard agreement algorithms based on convex validity do not allow us to compute a better approximation than $2d$ of the centroid in the synchronous case.
-We hence investigate the trade-off between the quality of the approximation, and the validity of the solution to design better approximation algorithms.
-For the synchronous case, we show that it is possible to achieve an optimal approximation of the centroid, but satisfying only the very loose weak validity condition.
-We show that MDA can be used to achieve constant approximation, but satisfying only the strong validity condition, which still requires all non-faulty nodes to start with the same vector in order to give a guarantee on the output.
-We develop another approach that reaches a $2\sqrt{d}$-approximation of the centroid, while satisfying the box validity condition, which only relaxes slightly the convex validity condition to agree inside the box of non-faulty input vector instead of the convex hull.
-Our approach provides optimum resilience, allowing up to $t<n/3$ faulty nodes.
-For the asynchronous case, we can adapt all presented algorithms to reach the same approximation results (up to a constant factor).
-Our results map the trade-off between validity conditions and centroid approximation for the most well-known validity conditions and gives optimal algorithms for all but one.
+To design better approximation algorithms, we propose a novel concept of defining an approximation ratio of the centroid by including the vectors of the \byzadj adversaries in the definition.
+We analyze the algorithms in the synchronous and asynchronous models of communication with public communication channels.
+We show that the standard agreement algorithms based on agreeing inside the convex hull of all non-faulty vectors do not allow us to compute a better approximation than $2d$ of the centroid.
+On the other hand, MDA can be used to achieve constant approximation at the cost of only satisfying strong validity.
+As a trade-off, we develop an approach that reaches a $2\sqrt{d}$-approximation of the centroid, while satisfying box validity.
+Our approach provides optimal resilience, allowing up to $t<n/3$ faulty nodes.